suneha113/Movie-Recommender-System/README.md

 Approach: Collaborative Filtering using SVD, which leverages patterns in the existing user-movie ratings matrix to estimate preferences.

-Key Features
+Key Features:
-Data pre-processing and visualization to explore ratings and movie genres.
+1. Data pre-processing and visualization to explore ratings and movie genres.

-SVD-based algorithm implementation using scikit-surprise.
+2. SVD-based algorithm implementation using scikit-surprise.

-Prediction of user ratings for movies not previously rated.
+3. Prediction of user ratings for movies not previously rated.

-Option to recommend top movies tailored to each user’s preference profile.
+4. Option to recommend top movies tailored to each user’s preference profile.